xorhex/mlget/README.md

 No hashes found
 mlget - A command line tool to download malware from a variety of sources

-Usage: ./mlget [OPTIONS] argument ...
+Usage: ./mlget [OPTIONS] hash_arguments...
-  -c    Parse and print the config file
-  -d string
+      --comment strings     Add comment to the sample when uploading to your own instance of MWDB.
-        The service to download the malware from.
+      --config              Parse and print the config file --from string         The service to download the malware from.
                               Must be one of:
-          - tg (triage)
+                              - tg (Triage)
-          - mb (malwarebazaar)
+                              - mb (Malware Bazaar)
-          - ms (malshare)
+                              - ms (Malshare)
                               - ha (HybirdAnlysis)
                               - vt (VirusTotal)
                               - cp (Cape Sandbox)
                               - mw (Malware Database)
                               - ps (PolySwarm)
                               - iq (InquestLabs)
                             If omitted, all services will be tried.
-  -h    Print the help message
+      --help                Print the help message
-  -ne
-        Do not extract malware from archive file.
+      --noextraction        Do not extract malware from archive file.
-        Currently this only effects MalwareBazaar and HybridAnalysis -o    Write to a file the hashes not found (for later use with the -r flag) -r string
-        Read in a file of hashes (one per line)
+                            Currently this only effects MalwareBazaar and HybridAnalysis --output              Write to a file the hashes not found (for later use with the -r flag) --read string         Read in a file of hashes (one per line) --readupdate string   Read hashes from file to download.
-  -ru string
-        Read hashes from file to download.
 Replace entries in the file with just the hashes that were not found (for next time).
+      --tag strings         Tag the sample when uploading to your own instance of MWDB.
-  -u    Upload downloaded files to the MWDB instance specified in the mlget.yml file.
+      --upload              Upload downloaded files to the MWDB instance specified in the mlget.yml file.
-  -ud
-        Upload downloaded files to the MWDB instance specified in the mlget.yml file.
+      --uploaddelete        Upload downloaded files to the MWDB instance specified in the mlget.yml file.
                             Delete the files after successful upload

 Example Usage: mlget <sha256>
-Example Usage: mlget -d mb <sha256>
+Example Usage: mlget --from mb <sha256>
+Example Usage: mlget --tag tag_one --tag tag_two --uploaddelete <sha256> <sha1> <md5>
 ```

 Fill out the API keys where needed.
 If the service does not have an API key then it will be skipped.